Honoring World War II and Korean War Vets: Meet Our Veterans

 Meet the Veterans of the Greatest Generation Who Fought and Won World War II.

 This half-day event the Saturday before Memorial Day is organized by volunteers at the Pacific Coast Air Museum (PCAM).
-It honors our Veterans and provides a forum for all to learn about the Veteran’s experience directly from these living historians.
+It honors our Veterans and provides a forum for all to learn about the Veteran’s experience.
 Many of them have already been interviewed for the Library of Congress archives by the PCAM Oral History Team for the benefit of the PCAM Education Program.

 Talk With the Heroes of the '40s and '50s